-We have just switched our electricity to a provider who generates with 100% renewables.
+We have switched our electricity to a provider that generates power with predominantly renewable energy and we will be moving to 100% renewables by February 2024.
 Our warehouse and office lighting operates on motion sensors, so is only on when needed.

 We will buy no more diesel company vehicles.
 The first 2 fully electric company cars have just joined our fleet, plus 2 charge points installed at HQ.